nnamon/nightsoferised/sessions/session4/session4.md

 2. Integer Overflows and Underflows
 3. Memory Corruption Vulnerabilities
     1. Uninitialised Memory
-    2. Illegal Memory Accesses
+    2. Out-of-Bounds Memory Accesses
-    3. Overflow-Based
+    3. Overflow-Based (We will cover this next session)
-    4. Faulty Memory Management
+    4. Faulty Memory Management (We will cover this next session)

 1. Format String Vulnerabilities